Uppingham School: History

 The buildings of the school continued to expand.
 The First World War took the lives of 450 former pupils and the school hall was built in their memory.
-Uppingham had been attended by Edward Brittain, Roland Leighton and Victor Richardson who were immortalised in Vera Brittain's memoir Testament of Youth.
 Also built in this period were the main classroom block in the centre of the school, the cricket and rugby pavilions, and a school sanatorium.
 In 1956 a new science block was opened by the Prince Philip, Duke of Edinburgh; it was extended in the 1960s.
 In 1989 a new maths block for mathematics and computing was opened by Stephen Hawking.
 New squash courts were built and in 1970 the sports centre, incorporating the old swimming pool, was opened, with the later addition of a climbing wall and a weights room.
-In 1981 came a new music school and a new buttery, where the pupils can buy snacks.
+In 1981 came a new music school.
 In 1995 a new arts and design faculty was built, the Leonardo Centre, designed by an old pupil, Piers Gough.
 In 2003 a language centre (TLC) opened to house all the modern-language classrooms.
 In 2006 a third music facility, the Paul David Music School (PDMS), opened in School Lane, incorporating the old houses that were there, to accommodate the growing demand for music at the school.
 In 2010 the Uppingham School Sports Centre (USSC) was completed, and the old sports centre demolished to create space to develop the new science centre, all part of the new "Western Quad".

 In the post-war period, sports other than the main ones of rugby, hockey, cricket, athletics, swimming and shooting began to be introduced including tennis, basketball, badminton, fencing, squash, sailing, soccer and golf.